 About the Department

-The Teacher Education Program at UIS is a minor that leads to licensure at the elementary or secondary level when combined with an appropriate academic major, fulfillment of general education requirements, and fulfillment of campus requirements.
-Candidates seeking a bachelor’s degree and a minor in either elementary or secondary licensure should expect that their total program of study will exceed the minimum number of hours required for graduation.
-Elementary education candidates must major in an academic discipline, and secondary education candidates may major in one of several programs leading to licensure in the areas of English, mathematics, science, or social science.
-Initial Program Advisers can recommend appropriate majors.
-(See Curriculum for the Elementary Minor in Teacher Education or Curriculum for the Secondary minor in Teacher Education for further information.)
+The Department of Teacher Education at UIS offers a minor in education that leads to licensure at the secondary level when combined with an appropriate academic major, fulfillment of general education requirements, and fulfillment of campus requirements.
+Candidates seeking a bachelor’s degree and a minor secondary licensure should expect that their total program of study can usually be completed within the four year time frame but may exceed the minimum number of hours required for graduation.
+Secondary education candidates may major in one of several programs leading to licensure in the areas of English, mathematics, science, or social science.
+The Initial Program Adviser can recommend appropriate majors.
+(See Curriculum for the Secondary Minor in Teacher Education for further information.)

 Post-Baccalaureate Teacher Licensure